matthewmsteele/beaverthermometer/index.Rmd

 ---

-### But in the the past the answer to that question has always involved trapsing through the woods for hours on end.
+### But in the the past the answer to that question has always involved traipsing through the woods for hours on end.

-And when you finally find one of the ***furry little rascals***, you have the unpleasant task in front of you of getting the vermit to open its mouth and say "**Ahhhhhhhhhh**!"
+And when you finally find one of the ***furry little rascals***, you have the unpleasant task in front of you of getting the varmint to open its mouth and say "**Ahhhhhhhhhh**!"

 --- .class #id